tylertitsworth/5th-age-srd/Classes/Rogue.md

 #### Epic Feat

-Once per day, you can use roll with it to take damage equal to the attacker's level instead of half damage.
+Once per full recovery, you can use roll with it to take damage equal to the attacker's level instead of half damage.

 ---